wxWidgets/wxPyWeb/pages/downloads.md

-through several more steps to generate and build the code, but they are all handled by the [`build.py`](https://github.com/wxWidgets/Phoenix/blob/master/build.py) script and there is a overview of the process and needed steps in the [README](https://github.com/wxWidgets/Phoenix/blob/master/README.rst).
+through several more steps to generate and build the code, but they are all handled by the [`build.py`](https://github.com/wxWidgets/Phoenix/blob/master/build.py) script and there is a overview of the process and the needed steps in the [README](https://github.com/wxWidgets/Phoenix/blob/master/README.rst).
 If you get stuck then you can ask about it on [wxPython-dev](https://groups.google.com/forum/#!forum/wxpython-dev).